ngs-docs/angus/snakemake_for_automation.md

 Complete log: /Users/tr/2019_angus/.snakemake/log/2019-07-02T191640.002744.snakemake.log
 ```

-However, when we look at the output directory `fastqc_raw`, we see that our
+However, when we look in our output directory `data`, we see that our
 multiqc file does not exist!
 Bad Snakemake!
 Bad!!

 Snakemake looks for a `rule all` in a file as the final file it needs to
 produce in a workflow.
 Once this file is defined, it will go back through all
 other rules looking for which ordered sequence of rules will produce all of the
 files necessary to get the final file(s) specified in `rule all`.
 For this point
-in our workflow, this is our fastqc sample directory..
+in our workflow, this is our fastqc sample directory.
 Let's add a rule all.

 ```
 rule all:
     input:
-        "fastqc_raw/multiqc_report.html"
+        "data/multiqc_report.html"

 rule fastqc_raw:
     input: "data/ERR458493.fastq.gz"
     output:
-        "fastqc_raw/ERR458493_fastqc.html",
+        "data/ERR458493_fastqc.html",
-        "fastqc_raw/ERR458493_fastqc.zip"
+        "data/ERR458493_fastqc.zip"
     shell:'''
-    fastqc -o fastqc_raw {input}
+    fastqc -o data {input}
     '''

 rule multiqc_raw:
-    input: "fastqc_raw/ERR458493_fastqc.html"
+    input: "data/ERR458493_fastqc.html"
-    output: "fastqc_raw/multiqc_report.html"
+    output: "data/multiqc_report.html"
     shell:'''
-    multiqc -o fastqc_raw fastqc_raw
+    multiqc -o data data
     '''
 ```